What is Wrong with the Guided Tours?

 „A person who guides visitors in the language of their choice and interprets the cultural and natural heritage of an area which person normally possesses an area-specific qualification usually issued and/or recognized by the appropriate authority.”

-The best tourist guides are much more than that.
+But the best tour guides are much more than that.
 They enjoy working with people and are very communicative and patient.
 They have psychological skills and have a higher coefficient of social intelligence.
-Last but not least, a good guide is proud of his country or location this passion reflects in his work.
+Last but not least, a good guide is proud of his country or location and this passion reflects in his work.

-As a person who loves traveling, I can say that the places I visited with excellent guides are those I loved the most.
-During the week I spent in Athens we had a guide who was so familiar with all aspects of the history, culture and even the modern life of the city, that at the end of the tour we had a shortage of questions to ask.
+As a person who loves travelling, I can say that the places I visited on excellent guided tours are those I loved the most.
+During the week I spent in Athens, we had a guide who was so familiar with all aspects of the history, culture and even the modern life of the city, that at the end we had a shortage of questions to ask.
 She answered all possible questions we might have before we even think of them.

 One of the best guided tours I took recently, was the walking tour in a small group by Context Travel in London.